micro-manager/pycro-manager/README.md

 2. (If using pygellan for acquisition control), download and install Nico Stuurman's 2.0gamma build of micro-manager.
 Latest nightly builds can be found [here](https://micro-manager.org/wiki/Version_2.0)

 ## Acquisition control
-*Note: acquisition control APIs are still actively being developed.
-Feedback and suggestions are welcome on the issues tab of this repository.*
+*Note: acquisition control APIs are still actively being developed.*

 To use Pygellan for acqusition control, simply open the micro-manager2.0gamma GUI as usual and launch the Micro-magellan plugin.
 Start a python process in a way of your choosing (e.g. terminal, IDE, Jupyter notebook).
 Type: